robzr/Hypernova-Webpage/README.md

 - Any logos are taken from their respective sites
 - The icon/logo for Hypernova is taken from [here](https://twitter.com/hypernovaserver)
   - (An attempt was made to contact the Twitter account, with no response.
 If there is ever an issue with the use with the logo, please let me know!)

+## Docker
+- Hypernova can be hosted on port 8080 with no additional modification by running `docker-compose up -d`